The largest city in northern

 Why visit Lille?

-As you would expect from a city crowned European Capital of Culture 2004, Lille is blessed with more than its fair share of museums, galleries, cathedrals, churches, historic buildings and monuments.
+As you would expect from a city crowned European Capital of Culture 2004, there are lots of things to do in Lille including museums, galleries, cathedrals, churches, historic buildings and monuments.
 Plus, as most galleries and museums have an extensive calendar of exhibitions and events throughout the year, whenever you choose to visit you’ll discover something new and different.